Many Factors Impact this Important 3-Digit Number

 Establish credit - A good credit history is essential.
 If you don't have any credit cards, you might consider opening an account, using it sparingly and paying it off at the end of the month.
 Someone with no credit cards tends to be regarded as higher risk than someone who has managed credit cards responsibly.

-Visit AnnualCreditReport.com – Consumers are entitled to one free report from each of the three companies, from the government-sanctioned website annualcreditreport.com.
+Visit AnnualCreditReport.com - Consumers are entitled to one free report from each of the three companies, from the government-sanctioned website annualcreditreport.com.
 It is vital to check these reports for inaccuracies, and dispute any errors.
 Checking your credit reports does not affect your score.
+Please note, Georgia consumers are allowed two free copies of their credit reports, from each major credit reporting agency, each year.
+In today’s world of increasing identity theft, it is essential that consumers check their credit report if for nothing more than to ensure someone else has not stolen their identity.

 Pay off debt rather than move it around - Debt is debt, and shuffling it around from one line of credit to a new one can be a problem.
 Opening an additional credit line to do this can weigh down a credit score.